jincy-vj/SpringbootDocker/README.md

 # SpringbootDocker
- To deploy spring boot application  docker example
+ spring boot application with  docker example

 # To create a JAR file, execute the below command.
 mvn clean package